 In the past ten months, Thea has toured England twice in support of her 2013 EP 'Lilac Sky'.
 Her August 2014 of England kicked off in Manchester opening for David Bromberg & Larry Campbell.
 Other performances in England have included Grateful Fred's Presents At The Atkinson, the Green Note in London, the Saltaire Festival, the Brunswick, the Guitar Bar and the "From A Distance- Festival of Americana Music.

-"Lilac Sky" features pianist Tim Ray (Lyle Lovett), guitarist Peter Parcek (Blues Foundation Award nominee), drummer Mike Piehl (Chris Smither, Peter Wolf) bassist Paul Kochanski (The Swinging Steaks)guitarist/mandola player, Andy Hollinger and guitarist Cameron Peterson.
-Country-rock singer/songwriter Susan Cattaneo adds harmony vocals.
+"Lilac Sky" features pianist Tim Ray (Lyle Lovett), guitarist Peter Parcek (Blues Foundation Award nominee), drummer Mike Piehl (Chris Smither, Peter Wolf) and bassist Paul Kochanski (The Swinging Steaks).
+Guitarist/mandola player, Andy Hollinger and guitarist Cameron Peterson add atmospheric touches to several of the tunes.
+Country-rock singer/songwriter Susan Cattaneo provides harmony vocals.

-Thea has opened for artists such as Ramblin' Jack Elliott, Richie Havens, Peggy Seeger, Maura O'Connell, John Hammond and Ellis Paul.
-She's performed at Boston's Museum of Fine Arts, Club Passim, Johnny D's, the Bluebird Cafe and the Sundance Film Festival.
-Her music receives airplay here and overseas.
+Thea has opened for Ramblin' Jack Elliott, Richie Havens, Maura O'Connell, Peggy Seeger, Susan Werner, John Hammond, Ellis Paul, Brooks Williams and Katy Moffatt.
+She's performed at many venues including Boston's Museum of Fine Arts, Club Passim, Johnny D's, Nashville's Bluebird Cafe, Utah's Sundance Film Festival, The Coffee Gallery near L.A., and The Bitter End in N.Y.C.
+Thea's music has receives airplay here and overseas.